sunnymoon1314/ce5-group5-capstone/README.md

         <img src="images/d1-mlops-workflow-detail/d1-mlops-workflow-detail-16-pull-request-email.png" width="600" />

-    -   Within the notification email, click the Review pending deployments.
+    -   Within the notification email, click the __Review pending deployments__ link.

         <img src="images/d1-mlops-workflow-detail/d1-mlops-workflow-detail-17-pull-request-review-pending-deployments.png" width="600" />

-    -   In the approval screen, notice the build-and-push-image-to-docker-hub job is waiting for review.
+    -   In the approval screen, notice the __build-and-push-image-to-docker-hub__ job is waiting for review.
 If necessary, the artifacts are also available at the bottom of the screen for validation.

         <img src="images/d1-mlops-workflow-detail/d1-mlops-workflow-detail-18-pull-request-review-deployments.png" width="600" />

     -   Once the artifacts are checked and all in order, Click __Review deployments__ and on the next screen, tick the prod checkbox and then click the __Approve and deploy__ button.

-    -   The ml-model:latest image is now pushed to the DockerHub upon approval.
+    -   The __ml-model:latest__ image is now pushed to the DockerHub upon approval.

         <img src="images/d1-mlops-workflow-detail/d1-mlops-workflow-detail-19-pull-request-approved.png" width="600" /><br>

         <img src="images/d1-mlops-workflow-detail/d1-mlops-workflow-detail-20-build-and-push-image-to-docker-hub-completed.png" width="600" />

-    -   Open the Docker Desktop and check that the ml-model:latest is now pushed to the DockerHub.
+    -   Open the Docker Desktop and check that the __ml-model:latest__ is now pushed to the DockerHub.

         <img src="images/d1-mlops-workflow-detail/d1-mlops-workflow-detail-21-ml-model-pushed-to-dockerhub.png" width="600" />